 Erik Brattberg is director of the Europe Program and a fellow at the Carnegie Endowment for International Peace in Washington.
 He is an expert on European politics and security and transatlantic relations.

 Erik Brattberg is director of the Europe Program and a fellow at the Carnegie Endowment for International Peace in Washington.
 He is an expert on European politics and security and transatlantic relations.
-His current research at Carnegie focuses on the Trump administration’s policies toward the EU and NATO, transatlantic cooperation in an age of great power competition, and Europe’s relations with China and Asia.
+His current research at Carnegie focuses on U.S. foreign policy toward the EU and NATO, transatlantic cooperation in an age of great power competition, and Europe’s relations with China and Asia.

 He joined Carnegie from the McCain Institute for International Leadership at Arizona State University, where he was the director for special projects and a senior fellow.
 Brattberg was previously the 2014 Ron Asmus Policy Entrepreneur Fellow at the German Marshall Fund, a senior fellow at the Atlantic Council, adjunct senior fellow at Center for a New American Security, visiting Fulbright fellow at Center for Transatlantic Relations at Johns Hopkins University SAIS, visiting fellow at the European Policy Centre in Brussels, consulting researcher at SIPRI and European Council on Foreign Relations, and a research associate at the Swedish Institute of International Affairs.
 He also has work experience from the Folke Bernadotte Academy and Permanent Mission of Sweden to the United Nations in New York.

-His numerous articles and commentary have appeared in the Washington Post, Financial Times, Foreign Policy, Politico, Atlantic Monthly, the National Interest, the American Interest, the South China Morning Post, and Berlin Policy Journal.
-He is a frequent expert commentator to major news outlets, including ABC News, Al Jazeera, BBC News, Bloomberg, CNBC, Deutsche Welle, France 24, NBC News, and NPR.
-His research has been published in peer-reviewed journals and by institutions such as Johns Hopkins University SAIS, the Center for Strategic and International Studies, the German Council on Foreign Relations, and the European Policy Centre.
+His numerous articles and commentary have appeared in the Washington Post, Financial Times, Foreign Policy, Politico, Atlantic Monthly, the National Interest, the American Interest, and the South China Morning Post.
+He is a frequent expert commentator to major news outlets, including ABC News, Al Jazeera, BBC News, Bloomberg, CNBC, CNN, Deutsche Welle, France 24, NBC News, and NPR.
+His research has been published in peer-reviewed journals and by institutions such as Johns Hopkins University, the Center for Strategic and International Studies, the German Council on Foreign Relations, and the European Policy Centre.
 He frequently lectures at universities and think tanks and has testified before the European Parliament’s Committee on Foreign Affairs and the U.S.-China Economic and Security Review Commission.